A geometric Elliott invariant and noncommutative rigidity of mapping tori: Identification of the order unit

+Next, to make the connection with the algebras $A$ and $A^\Theta$, we use the induction functor from $\Z^d$ to $\R^d$.
+For a $C^*$-algebra $P$ with a $\Z^d$-action $\mu$, this is defined by

-Thanks to the main result in \cite{brown:proper}, the model for induction used here is Morita equivalent to the more familiar one described as a (generalised) fixed-point algebra.
-This fact, together with \cite[Lemma 4.3]{parae:twisttwo}, means that we have an isomorphism
+where $\text{rt}$ is the action of $\Z^d$ on $C_0(\R^d)$ by right-translation.
+(The main result in \cite{brown:proper}, implies that this model for induction used is Morita equivalent to the more familiar one described as a generalised fixed-point algebra.)
+By \cite[Proposition 2.1]{parae:twistthree}, we have isomorphisms